mondoohq/cnspec/README.md

 ### Custom policies

 A `cnspec` policy is simply a YAML file that lets you express any security rule or best practice for your fleet.
-If you are interested in writing your own policies, or contributing policies back to the `cnspec` community, the best place to start is to look at one of our example policies.
+If you're interested in writing your own policies or contributing policies back to the `cnspec` community, the best place to start is to look at one of our example policies.
 You can find them in the [cnspec-policies](https://github.com/mondoohq/cnspec-policies) GitHub repo.

 To run a policy you have developed locally: